Dewiiid/3ds-homebrew-browser/README.md

 ## License

-The license for the source is a standard BDS 3-clause license with an additional clause to make explicit our desire that this software not be used for piracy.
+The license for the source is a standard BSD 3-clause license with an additional clause to make explicit our desire that this software not be used for piracy.
 The full license, including additional clause, is in the `LICENSE` file.